omahs/website-5/docs/examples/password_checker.md

 Taken on their own, these constraints on computational integrity don't tell Bob <i>which</i> program instructions have been executed.
 If we stopped here, Alice might run a modified program that checked her password but substituted an alternate, attacker-chosen password prior to hash generation.

 Bob's receipt validation process also confirms that the correct program was executed.
-Bob validates the receipt using a `image ID` associated with the program he expects Alice to run.
+Bob validates the receipt using an `image ID` associated with the program he expects Alice to run.
 If Bob's `receipt` is validated, then Alice's program execution matches Bob's password-checking program.

 ### Shared Results: the Journal and the Seal